mfc/flashing-docs/walkthrough for flashing heads on an x230.md

 # Set up appropriate power for Raspberry Pi and x230 board for chip

+## Power the RPi

+While it is [recommended](https://www.bios-mods.com/forum/Thread-Thinkpad-X230-Can-t-read-BIOS-CHIP-using-Raspberry-PI-and-8pin-CLIP?pid=104417#pid104417) to power the Raspberry Pi through to-be-flashed x230, I was unable to do so (the Raspberry Pi did not turn on).
+I was able to power the Raspberry Pi by connecting it to a wall outlet via the micro-USB cable.
+You should test out powering the RPi with the Pomona Clip detached from the x230, so that you are just booting the RPi, and you can see whether or not it is receiving adequate power.
+If on boot there is a yellow lightning bolt in the upper right corner that means that your RPi is not receiving enough power -- try a different (shorter) micro-USB cable, try a wall outlet rather than plugging it into a computer.

+## Powering the x230 board

+### If you want to do ME Neutering

-**If you are interested in ME Neutering, ignore the following advice and instead power the board throug the RPi.**
+If you are interested in [ME Neutering](#neutering-me), you need to power the board through the RPi, the Wake-on-LAN strategy described below will not work.

+Ensure that the x230 is off, battery removed, and AC power is **unplugged**.
+Attach the additional jumper wire between the Pomona Clip and RPi, attach the Clip to the appropriate chip and then power on the RPi.

+### If you don't want to do ME Neutering

 You should have already gone into the x230 BIOS to enable Wake on LAN.
 With the x230 battery removed, plug in AC power and connect the x230 to a live ethernet connection via the ethernet cable. "live" just means that the computer (or wall socket) it is connected to is on.
 The green RJ45 (ethernet) light should turn on, signaling that the board is powered.
 The computer itself should remain off (no BIOS screen, etc).

-While it is [recommended](https://www.bios-mods.com/forum/Thread-Thinkpad-X230-Can-t-read-BIOS-CHIP-using-Raspberry-PI-and-8pin-CLIP?pid=104417#pid104417) to power the Raspberry Pi through to-be-flashed x230, I was unable to do so (the Raspberry Pi did not turn on).
-I was able to power the Raspberry Pi by connecting it to a wall outlet via the micro-USB cable.
-You should test out powering the RPi with the Pomona Clip detached from the x230, so that you are just booting the RPi, and you can see whether or not it is receiving adequate power.
-If on boot there is a yellow lightning bolt in the upper right corner that means that your RPi is not receiving enough power -- try a different (shorter) micro-USB cable, try a wall outlet rather than plugging it into a computer.

 Wake-on-LAN is the preferred method to power the board that the chip is on, the alternative is powering the board from the Raspberry Pi itself, this is [not recommended by experts](https://www.coreboot.org/pipermail/coreboot/2016-December/082592.html).
+However, this Wake-on-LAN strategy relies on ME functionality that will be removed by the [ME Neutering](#neutering-me).

 from:
 * https://www.bios-mods.com/forum/Thread-REQUEST-Lenovo-Thinkpad-X230-Whitelist-removal?pid=91134#pid91134